rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="ArgMin"></a><a name="argmin">**ArgMin**</a>

   Computes the indices of the min elements of the input tensor's element along the provided axis.
-The resulted tensor has the same rank as the input if keepdims equal 1.
+The resulted tensor has the same rank as the input if keepdims equals 1.
-  If keepdims equal 0, then the resulted tensor have the reduced dimension pruned.
+  If keepdims equals 0, then the resulted tensor have the reduced dimension pruned.
   The type of the output tensor is integer.

 #### Attributes

 <dl>
 <dt><tt>axis</tt> : int</dt>
-<dd>The axis in which to compute the arg indices</dd>
+<dd>The axis in which to compute the arg indices.</dd>
 <dt><tt>keepdims</tt> : int</dt>
-<dd>Keep the reduced dimension or not, default 1 mean keep reduced dimension.</dd>
+<dd>Indicates whether to keep the reduced dimension or not.
+The default value, 1, keeps the reduced dimension.</dd>
 </dl>

 #### Inputs